About the CYBB

 The CYBB is the senior brass band of the Music and Performing Arts Trust and rehearses on Saturday mornings in the John Clare Theatre Area at the

 Kettering Road Music and Arts Centre from 9am to 12:30pm.
-The conductor for the 2016 to 2017 season is Brad Turnbull (pictured).
+The conductor for the 2017 to 2018 season is

 They were the first countywide ensemble to be established in Northamptonshire and as such represent the beginnings of the entire Music and Performing Arts Service.
 The first residential course was held at Grendon Hall in 1969 under the direction of County Music Advisor Malcolm Tyler.

 From their humble beginnings the band has grown to become one of the best County Youth Brass Bands in the Country, appearing regularly at the National Youth Brass Band Championships and the

 National Festival of Music for Youth.

 In 1992, under the direction of John Berryman, they were Champion Youth Brass Band of Great Britain, the highest honour for a Youth Band and in 2014 they were chosen to represent England at the first ever European Youth Brass Band Championships.

 Throughout their history they have only had seven conductors, with John Berryman having been the director for 22 years.
 Current conductor Brad Turnbull took over the leadership of the band from Adele Sellers in 2006.